varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 HISTORY
 =======

-The VCL language was developed by Poul-Henning Kamp in cooperation with Verdens Gang AS, Varnish Software AS and Varnish Software.
+VCL was developed by Poul-Henning Kamp in cooperation with Verdens Gang AS, Redpill Linpro and Varnish Software.
 This manual page was written by Dag-Erling Smørgrav and later edited by Poul-Henning Kamp and Per Buer.

 COPYRIGHT
 =========